CloudLabsAI-Azure/Cloud-Native-Application/labguide/Azure 06-Monitor-for-Containers.md

 ## Exercise 6: Azure Monitor for Containers-Optional

 **Duration**: 20 Minutes

+## Overview

 In this exercise, you will be configuring the Azure Monitor on your containers.
 Azure Monitor helps you maximize the availability and performance of your applications and services.
 It delivers a comprehensive solution for collecting, analyzing, and acting on telemetry from your cloud and on-premises environments.

+A few examples of what you can do with Azure Monitor includes:

+- Detect and diagnose issues across applications and dependencies with Application Insights.
+- Correlate infrastructure issues with VM insights and Container insights.
+- Collect data from monitored resources by using Azure Monitor Metrics.

 ### Task 1: Deploy Azure Monitor for Containers